 Stay at a hotel that offers a pleasant eating area and a beautiful swimming pool.
 In the afternoon, relax at the hotel, which is situated on the banks of the Thamalakane River.

 Drive to the Khwai River area bordering Moremi Game Reserve.
-With astounding wildlife, this area has been rated one of the best for game viewing in the world.
+With astounding wildlife, this area has been rated one of the best for wildlife viewing in the world.
 Relax this evening on the camp deck, admiring the stunning views with a cool drink.

 Our lodge boasts a majestic dining and lounge area leading onto a viewing deck over the bushveldt.
 Enjoy spectacular sunsets over sundowners from the quaint bar or from the deck of your comfort en-suite tent.

 Travel deeper into the Chobe wilderness to Ghoha Hills.
 Enjoy spectacular views of the surrounding bush.
 Relax at our camp and learn more about the Savuti and Chobe parks and reserves during a talk with a local wildlife and bush-survival expert.
-Embark on a late afternoon game viewing in open vehicles around the hills and waterholes.
+Embark on a late afternoon wildlife viewing in open vehicles around the hills and waterholes.
 Be on the lookout for elephants, giraffes, hippos, and lions.

 At Ghoha Hills Savuti Camp, meru tents have been placed on platforms on the hills overlooking Chobe National Park.
 The tents are spacious and include an en-suite.
 The guest area consists of an intimate lounge, bar, and dining area overlooking the Ghoha Hills.